Medium is one of the best ways to share your ideas online with a built-in audience of people searching for great content.

 1. Go into your Landing Page.

-4. Click on click to copy to select your link.
+4. Click on the papers icon to copy your link to the clipboard.

 Add Your Form to Medium